 |MATH:1440 Mathematics for the Biological Sciences||ALEKS|

-There are two different math placement tests available to students: the ALEKS math placement test and the Math Placement Test, Level 3 (MPT 3).
-Students should contact their advisors if they are unsure of which exam to take.
+There are two different math placement tests available to students: the ALEKS math placement test and the Advanced Math Placement Test (formerly known as the MPT 3).

 When students are admitted to the university, they are automatically granted access to the ALEKS math placement test.
-Students can have their access to the ALEKS math placement tests or learning modules extended by sending an email to Cindy Farthing (email@example.com).
+Students can have their access to the ALEKS math placement tests or learning modules extended by sending an email to Amanda Marr (firstname.lastname@example.org).
 Extensions may be requested for the following reasons:

 - When trying to log in to the ALEKS, a student receives a message that the course has expired or is asked for a course code to take the ALEKS math placement test.